jfypk/studioijeoma/README.md

 To get street names, pull the nearest lat/lon from phone and call the get_nearest_streets function

 Map network types are set to DRIVE

+The database size for a zip code is around 1.5MB Database names follow the template: intersections_ZIPCODE where ZIPCODE is the zipcode of interest